How Much Does It Cost to Make an App [Saving Your Budget]

 For example, if you’re looking to build a mHealth app or complex medical platform, it requires quite a significant backend and design development to work properly.
 According to the Resear2Guidance study it costs $425,000, on average, to launch a mobile platform for healthcare while the cost for development reaches around $200, 000 in case of outsourcing the project.

 From the other side, an on-demand delivery app seems like a relative bargain by comparison.
 They might cost you anywhere from $5,000 to $30,000.

-Software Development Team Hiring Cost
+Mobile App Development Team Hiring Cost

 The location also counts for a great deal as you look at how much an app costs.
 The more popular destinations for locating and employing dev teams include the USA, Eastern Europe, Asia, and various parts of Latin America.